 - Space heaters should be turned off and unplugged when you leave the room or go to bed.

 Let’s go back to that room that used to be plenty warm, but now, it’s always colder than the rest of the house at the same thermostat setting.
-Sure, the space heater is a good short-term solution, but not for the long haul.
+The space heater is a good short-term solution, but not long-term.
 Heating systems are designed to heat all areas of a home evenly, so if yours suddenly comes up short, it’s time to have the problem identified and treated accordingly.

 Contact Pann Home Services today for heating system repair, preventive maintenance, or a quote on a replacement system.
-We’ll remind you how good whole-house comfort can really feel, no space heater needed.
+We’ll remind you how good whole-house comfort can feel; no space heater is needed.